Best Practices for Writing Global-Ready Content for Localization

-Also, make sure to specify general technical requirements for the delivery of translated files, specific character count requirements on translations, the desired translator expertise and so on.
+Also, make sure to specify general technical requirements for the delivery of translated files, specific character count requirements on translations, the desired translator expertise, etc..

-Make sure your vendor is taking advantage of the latest translation memory tools.
-These help to help ensure quality, consistency and reduce costs.
+Make sure your vendor is taking advantage of the latest translation technology.
+It can help you ensure quality and consistency as well as reduce costs.
 Translators are not constantly translating the same phrases over and over again, but rather reusing approved translations.

-Even if your translators make use of latest tools, translation management can be a tedious process.
+Even if your translators make use of the latest tools, translation management can be a tedious process.

-From a developer or project manager’s point of view, managing files, dynamic content and automation are often major pain points with regards to localization processes.
+From a developer or project manager’s point of view, managing files, dynamic content, and automation are often major pain points when it comes to localization.

-Integrating tools, such as Phrase and its translation management tools into your development process will make it easily to streamline and speed up localization, reducing administrative overhead and improving translation quality.
+Integrating a localization solution into your product development process will streamline and speed up localization, reducing administrative overhead and improving translation quality.